 Teaching jobs in public schools around major cities come with great perks in terms of salaries, number of paid vacation days, general benefits and teaching workload.
 Teachers in this category are required to have at least 2 years of working experience as well as a TEFL degree.

-Jessica partners with public schools in China over at Teach English: ESL and is now hiring for the September semester with great benefits!
-Contact her today!
+Jessica partners with public schools in China over at globalU and is now hiring for the September semester with great benefits!
+Check out the available opportunities here.

 A typical public school class will have 50 students run for 40 to 50 minutes.
 In these schools, a teacher should expect a larger range of abilities from students.
 It is not uncommon to have a class where some students are fluent in English while some cannot speak but a few words.
 A foreign teacher’s role is to focus on ensuring that students can learn basic oral English and learn more about the culture of his or her country.
 The working conditions in the schools are standardized because the institutions are regulated and the total in-class hours fall between 15-25 hours.